 Italian law provides for various types of statutory officers who may be appointed in the proceedings at issue.

-In a bankruptcy procedure, the receiver (curatore) administers the assets of the bankruptcy estate and takes all procedural actions under the supervision of the delegated judge and the creditors’ committee.
+In a judicial liquidation, the receiver (curatore) administers the assets of the bankruptcy estate and takes all procedural actions under the supervision of the delegated judge and the creditors’ committee.

-In a judicial composition with creditors, the court appoint a judicial commissioner (commissario giudiziale), with supervision and control functions.
+In a judicial composition with creditors, the court appoints a judicial commissioner (commissario giudiziale), with supervision and control functions.
 In particular, they oversee the management of the company.
-Moreover, if the plan provides for the liquidation of debtor’s assets, a judicial liquidator (liquidatore giudiziale) is appointed.
+Moreover, if the plan provides for the liquidation of the debtor’s assets, a judicial liquidator (liquidatore giudiziale) is appointed.